gro-david/pydl/README.md

 Downloading top songs from any channel is currently not possible due to a glitch in the pytube library.
 I will add this function as soon as the problem is resolved from by the pytube developers.

+Future functions:
+    - GUI
+    - Downloading top songs from a channel

 ###### DISCLAIMER: This project is for demonstration purposes only.